About California Hotel and Casino

-Boyd Gaming is one of the country's leading casino operators.
-The company operates about 25 gaming entertainment properties located in Nevada and several other US states.
-Besides Nevada, Boyd Gaming has casinos in Illinois, Indiana, Iowa, Kansas, Louisiana, and Mississippi.
-Most of the company's properties are sprawling resort hotels that feature pools, full casinos, restaurants, shops, and on-site entertainment options for guests.
-In addition to its casinos, Boyd Gaming owns and operates a travel agency in Hawaii.
-Boyd Gaming was established in 1974.
+Boyd Gaming operates about 30 wholly owned casino properties in Nevada and some ten other US states.
+Most of its properties are resorts or hotels that feature pools, full casinos, restaurants, shops, and on-site entertainment options for guests.
+The company also has a partnership with digital gaming company FanDuel Group through which it uses FanDuel’s technology for its own online and mobile gambling and sports betting services.
+In addition to its casinos, Boyd owns and operates a travel agency and a travel insurance company in Hawaii.
+The company was founded in 1975.

-Boyd Gaming has three reportable segments: Midwest and South; Las Vegas Locals; and Downtown Las Vegas.
+Boyd Gaming has three reportable segments: Midwest & South, Las Vegas Locals, and Downtown Las Vegas.

-Headquartered in Las Vegas, Boyd Gaming has gaming operations in Nevada, Illinois, Indiana, Iowa, Kansas, Louisiana, and Mississippi.
+Headquartered in Las Vegas, Boyd Gaming has operations in Nevada, Illinois, Indiana, Iowa, Kansas, Louisiana, Mississippi, Missouri, Ohio, and Pennsylvania.
+The company garners more than 40% of its revenue from its properties in the Las Vegas metropolitan area.

 Sales and Marketing